By Diane Spicer

 Another possible factor: vasodilation.

-For some tips and tricks for dealing with swollen fingers after a hike, go here.
+Use these tips and tricks for dealing with swollen fingers after a hike.

-To deal with swollen feet and ankles after hiking, try these tips.
+And these tips for dealing with swollen feet and ankles after hiking.

-Sore feet can be managed with these tips.
+Sore feet can be managed with these soreness tips.

 NOTE: This swelling should be painless, to differentiate it from inflammation due to injury, infection, allergic reactions, blood clots, hyponatremia or other underlying issues.